 Present Moment, Only Moment

-Mindfulness practices can help us to increase our ability to regulate emotions, decrease stress, anxiety and depression.
-It can also help us focus our attention, as well as observe our thoughts and feelings without judgment.
-As we become more present in our lives and in relation to others, it can help us to make better decisions, to manage our emotions and to be more fully engaged in life.
+Life is not measured by checked boxes but by whether you have been present in your experiences.
+A mindful practice helps us to slow down and just be.
+When give ourselves a moment to relax, new information comes available.
+We learn how to regulate emotions and find ways to decrease stress.
+It allows us to focus our attention, as well as observe our thoughts and feelings without judgment.
+As we become more present in our lives and in relation to others, we make better decisions and to become more engaged in life.

 The first skill is to observe.
 This is just noticing what we are feeling, thinking or noticing within ourselves.
 The second skill is to describe what we see or what we experience without judgment.
 The third skill is to participate.
 This means to fully engaging ourselves in the experience.

 Physical and emotional stressors affect a healthy mind-body connection.
 In order to reconnect with ourselves we must slow down.
 Yin yoga is the therapeutic vehicle used in Mindful Embodied Therapy to deepen your experience of self and find the growth and healing you seek.

 In addition to promoting physical health, this style of therapy releases tension and calms the body.
 Emotional discomfort is always imprinted in the body.
 Even if you work through personal issues, the residual memory can be stored in the body.